-We may develop, acquire, expand, reposition or rebrand resorts (such as the two resorts we have rebranded under the Panama Jack brand and the two resorts we have rebranded under the Hilton Brand) from time to time as suitable opportunities arise, taking into consideration general economic conditions.
+We may develop, acquire, expand, reposition or rebrand resorts (such as the two resorts we have rebranded under the Hilton Brand) from time to time as suitable opportunities arise, taking into consideration general economic conditions.
 To the extent that we determine to develop, acquire, expand, reposition or rebrand resorts, we could be subject to risks associated with, among others:

-- construction delays or cost overruns that may increase project costs; - receipt of zoning, Occupancy and other required governmental permits and authorizations; - strikes or other labor issues; - development costs incurred for projects that are not pursued to completion; - investment of substantial capital without, in the case of developed or repositioned resorts, immediate corresponding income; - results that may not achieve our desired revenue or profit goals; - acts of nature such as earthquakes, hurricanes, floods or fires that could adversely impact a resort; - ability to raise capital, including construction or acquisition financing; and - governmental restrictions on the nature or size of a project.
+- construction delays or cost overruns that may increase project costs; - receipt of zoning, occupancy and other required governmental permits and authorizations; - strikes or other labor issues; - development costs incurred for projects that are not pursued to completion; - investment of substantial capital without, in the case of developed or repositioned resorts, immediate corresponding income; - results that may not achieve our desired revenue or profit goals; - acts of nature such as earthquakes, hurricanes, floods or fires that could adversely impact a resort; - · ability to raise capital, including construction or acquisition financing; and - governmental restrictions on the nature or size of a project.